 - Reusable and recyclable.
-Cardboard boxes can be used multiple times and then ultimately recycled.
+Corrugated boxes can be used multiple times and then ultimately recycled.

 - Available in many sizes.
 From very small to very large, there is a box to meet most shipping needs.

 - Ideal for shipments that include multiple items.
-With the right padding, many items can be shipped in one box.
+With the right product protection and void fill, many items can be shipped in one box.

 The disadvantages of boxes include that they:

 - Typically cost more than padded mailers.
-Boxes tend to be more expensive.
+Cartons tend to be more expensive.

 - Typically cost more to ship than padded mailers.
 This is especially true when dimensional weight pricing is used.

 - Require padding.
-To ensure merchandise is protected when you ship it in boxes you must wrap items and fill voids.
+To ensure merchandise is protected when you ship it in cartons you must wrap items and fill voids.